bleeckerj/vibewriter-web-edition/README.md

 - Double-click the timer to restart it manually if needed
 - The timer is draggable if you want to reposition it on the screen
 - Choose a longer timer duration for more complex writing
+- Adjust the AI length to control how much text the AI generates:
+  - Short: one sentence (brief responses)
+  - Medium: ~80 words (standard responses)
+  - Long: ~150 words (detailed responses)

 ## Development